 The crash occurred at 8:45 PM of February 27 at Durdins Rd when Bonney with a blood alcohol concentration of .107 when Montgomery using his friend’s car, a Mazda 6, hit a timber power pole which split at the base.

-The crash resulted to power lines being down and electricity was not restored in the surrounding neighbourhood until the early hours of the following morning.
+The crash resulted in power lines being down, and electricity was not restored in the surrounding neighbourhood until the early hours of the following morning.

 The learner driver pleaded guilty to drink driving and failure to comply with a learner driver’s license requirements.
 He was disqualified from driving for three months and placed on a good behaviour bond.
 In imposing the penalty, Bundaberg Magistrate Deb Vasta said, “I’m only doing this because you’ve already had so many other punishments placed on you, so many consequences.”

-Bonney’s lawyer, Rian Dwyer, reported that Bonney will shoulder the replacement of the power pole and the expenses for repairing the car which amounted to $15,000.
+Bonney’s lawyer, Rian Dwyer, reported that Bonney would shoulder the replacement of the power pole and the expenses for repairing the car which amounted to $15,000.

 In Queensland, a learner driver must have zero blood alcohol concentration (BAC) when driving.
-If a learner driver is found to have above the prescribed BAC his license will be immediately suspended.
-If the BAC of the learner drink driver is above zero but below 0.05, he may be penalized with a fine that ranges from $1540 to $6600, 3 to 9 months of disqualification from driving or imprisonment of 3 to 18 months.
+If a learner driver is found to have above the prescribed BAC, his license will be immediately suspended.
+If the BAC of the learner drink driver is above zero, but below 0.05, he may be penalised with a fine that ranges from $1540 to $6600, 3 to 9 months of disqualification from driving or imprisonment of 3 to 18 months.

 Magistrate Vasta said that there are already seven fatalities for the year 2014.
 Furthermore, Magistrate Vasta advised Bonney to think about these people who welcomed 2014 with their loved ones but would not see the end of the year.
 Magistrate Vasta wanted to emphasize to Bonney that life could be so quickly extinguished and to get her point across she told Bonney that there are already seven people who are below the ground.